DevExpress-Examples/winforms-pivotgrid-linq-to-sql-server-mode/Readme.md

-# Pivot Grid LINQ to SQL Server Mode Example
+# PivotGridControl and LINQ to SQL - a Server Mode Example

 This example demonstrates the PivotGridControl that is bound to LINQ to SQL classes and operates in Server mode.